Showing posts with label Encouragement. Show all posts

 The story...

-A few years ago, I performed a personal inventory, an attempt of a searching moral inventory of me, and recorded my findings in a blue book.
-The process was good for me mentally and also for those parts of me that are deep down inside - that stuff that's the essence of who I am.
+A few years ago, I performed a personal inventory, a searching moral inventory of me, and recorded the findings in a blue book.
+The process seemed healthy for those parts that're deep down inside - the stuff that's the essence of who we are.

-I periodically open my blue book to both reflect on what I learned and to make a few additions too.
-The big "aha" moment, from my personal inventory, was that I fear rejection and that fear works its way out in ways that I don't like.
-I was surprised the first time that I considered the idea that "I feared rejection" - I was surprised it might be true.
-Yet, I answered the inventory questions honestly and it did seem that this fear might be motivating me to behave in ways that I didn't want to.
+I periodically open my blue book to both reflect on what I've learned and to make additions too.
+The big "aha" moment, from my personal inventory, was that I fear rejection and that fear worked its way out in ways that I didn't like.
+I was surprised the first time that I considered the idea "I feared rejection" - was it true?
+Yes, I answered the inventory questions honestly and it did seemed that fear might be motivating me to behave in ways that I didn't want to.
 So, I ordered a related book, Bouncing Back from Rejection, by Leslie Becker.
-The book both confirmed this latent truth about me and taught me that I could reduce my sensitivity to rejection by bringing my awareness to it.
+The book both confirmed my latent truth and taught me that I could reduce my sensitivity to rejection by being more aware of it's presence.

-It feels good to be more honest with myself and less guarded too.
-Strangely, it seems that just sharing this experience with others seems to help them to move towards a better way too - encouragement.
-Yes, in the only church in town, we might best walk through life side by side rather than tending towards isolation.
+It feels good to be more honest and less guarded.
+Strangely, it seems that merely sharing this experience with others helps and encourages me.
+Yes, in the only church in town, we might best walk through life side by side rather than tending and trending towards isolation.

 Just for today...